 Note: the number of electrons and positive charges shown here are

-presentative, there are many many orders of magnitude more in
+representative, and in reality there are many many orders of

 The two sheets of positive and negative charges will generate an electric field.
 Can you explain why the electric field exists only between the two electrodes?

-Apply charge and then drag over the right box to measure the charge
+Apply a charge and then drag over the box on the right to measure

-inside the shaded volume and get a sense of where the charge is
+the charge inside the shaded volume to get a sense of where the

-Let’s see how screening effect works when you add positive or negative charge to the semiconductor.
+Let’s see how the screening effect works when you add positive or negative charge to the semiconductor.

 Try changing the charge amount and observe what changes.
-What is the difference when you change the polarity of added charge?
+What is the difference when you change the polarity of the added charges?

-Apply charge and then drag over the right box to measure the charge inside the shaded volume and get a sense of how the charge is distributed.
+Apply charge and then drag over the box on the right to measure the charge inside the shaded volume and get a sense of how the charge is distributed.

 The dopant amount in the semiconductor also changes what happens when we apply a charge.
-Try changing the charge and dopant amount and see what relationships you notice.
+Try changing the charge and doping concentration and see what relationships you notice.